Task Chairs: Features, Benefits, and Cost

 What is a Task Chair?

-• Adjustable height: Most task chairs have a pneumatic height adjustment mechanism that allows you to raise or lower the seat to find the most comfortable position in relation to your desk height.
+• Adjustable height: Most task chairs let you raise or lower the seat so it matches your desk height.

-• Mobility: Many task chairs come with caster wheels on the base, making it easy to move around your workspace without getting up from the chair constantly.
+• Mobility: Many task chairs come with wheels, making it easier to move around your workspace without standing up.

 Types of Task Chairs